sahilsk11/arcade/documentation/README.md

 ![](JavaStructure.png)

-i.
-CardGame: contains methods and implementation common across card games, including if I were to make new games
+1. CardGame: contains methods and implementation common across card games, including if I were to make new games
-1. Invoked to create deck of cards

-ii.
-Slapjack: defines the slapjack game
+2. Slapjack: defines the slapjack game.
+Subclass of CardGame.
+Uses Player and Card objects.

-iii.
-Player: Defines a game player with cards, name, etc.
+3. Player: Defines a game player with cards, name, etc.
-1. This is not used in MagicJacques because it is a single player game.
-There’s no need to track number of cards, name, etc.

-iv.
-Card: Defines a game card.
+4. Card: Defines a game card.
 Has info about name, ASCII image.

-v.
-Magic Jacques: defines the MagicJacques game
+5. Magic Jacques: defines the MagicJacques game.
+Subclass of CardGame.
+Uses Card object.

 ### Data Structures

 1. Magic Jacques uses no data structures

-2. Slapjack uses a Stack to contain each player’s cards and an ArrayList to contain the pile of cards in the center.
+2. Slapjack uses a Queue to contain each player’s cards and an ArrayList to contain the pile of cards in the center.

 ### Algorithm Choices/Code Factoring